 We can assist in navigating you through all of these issues while doing our utmost to resolve difficulties without recourse to costly and time-consuming court proceedings.

-We always carry out our work with compassion, sensitivity and thoroughness.
+We always carry out our work with compassion, sensitivity and diligence.
 We also know that costs can be a concern.
 You can find out more about our fees here.

 Some people will not reveal if they made a Will or not.
 If you have permission you could search their home.
 Alternatively, you could ask their lawyer or bank to see if the original Will is being stored with them.